invui1/Taskmaster/TM-4-2024/README.md

 This is the work of Bill Byrne, and Saravanan Ganesh from Google LLC, made available under the Creative Commons Attribution 4.0 License.
 A full copy of the license can be found at https://creativecommons.org/licenses/by/4.0/

+# PAPER
+These datasets are released with the paper 'PERL: Parameter Efficient Reinforcement Learning from Human Feedback' at https://arxiv.org/abs/2403.10704.
+Please cite accordingly.

 # DATA

 ## BASICS